CRO Strategy Intermediate

 What is a micro-conversion?

 A micro-conversion is any small, measurable action a visitor takes that indicates progress toward the primary conversion goal (the macro-conversion).
 Examples: newsletter signup before purchase, adding to wishlist before adding to cart, downloading a resource before requesting a demo, watching a product video before buying.
-Micro-conversions matter because they indicate intent, allow remarketing, and help you optimise the full funnel rather than just the final step.
+Micro-conversions matter because they indicate intent, allow remarketing, and help you optimise the full funnel rather than just the final step — especially valuable when macro-conversion volume is too low to run statistically valid A/B tests.

 What is the difference between micro and macro conversions?

 A macro-conversion is the primary business goal: a purchase, a booked call, a subscription signup.
 A micro-conversion is an intermediate step that leads toward that goal: email signup, add-to-cart, video view, PDF download, pricing page visit.
 Both should be tracked.
-Improving micro-conversion rates improves your pipeline and gives you more data points for optimisation — especially useful when macro-conversion volume is too low to run statistically significant A/B tests.
+Improving micro-conversion rates improves your pipeline and gives you more data points for optimization.
+Crucially, micro-conversions allow you to run A/B tests on higher-volume events when macro-conversion volume is too low — giving you valid results 3–10× faster.

 How do you use micro-conversions in CRO?

-Three main applications: (1) tracking — set up micro-conversion events in GA4 to measure them alongside macro-conversions, giving you a fuller picture of funnel health, (2) remarketing — visitors who complete micro-conversions (add-to-cart, visit pricing) are higher-intent; target them with specific messaging, (3) testing — when macro-conversion volume is low (under 100/month), test against micro-conversion metrics like add-to-cart rate or demo request rate for faster, statistically valid insights.
+Three main applications: (1) Tracking — set up micro-conversion events in GA4 to measure them alongside macro-conversions, giving you a fuller picture of funnel health and where specifically visitors drop off.
+(2) Remarketing — visitors who complete micro-conversions (add-to-cart, visit pricing) are 3–5× higher-intent than general site visitors; target them with specific messaging.
+(3) Testing — when macro-conversion volume is low (under 100/month), test against micro-conversion metrics like add-to-cart rate or demo request rate for faster, statistically valid insights.